robinnewhouse/DataMCDijetTopology/README.md

 #### Job Submission

-Jobs are submitted using python scripts: `submit_XXX.py`, where XXX = data, pythia, herwig, etc.
+Jobs are submitted using python scripts: `submit_XXX.py`.

 Inside each script, there are configuration options which **must be specified on an individual basis**, including: